11 December 2020

 As above.

-Emergency Management Act Schedule 1, s 1(1)(b),(q),(t); Emergency Management Act 2006, Directions in Relation to Persons Arriving in Tasmania from Affected Regions and Premises, 18 September 2020; Public Health Act 1997, Direction under Section 16 (Assessment of persons from affected regions and premises – No 2), 20 August 2020.
+Emergency Management Act Schedule 1, s 1(1)(b),(q),(t); Emergency Management Act 2006, Directions in Relation to Persons Arriving in Tasmania, 2 December 2020; Directions in Relation to Arrival Requirements for Certain Travellers into Tasmania – No. 2, 25 November 2020; Public Health Act 1997, Direction in Relation to Testing of Persons Involved in International Arrivals – No. 1), 8 December 2020.

 As above.